linuxstb/pidvbip/README.md

 Building
 --------

-The platform using to develop pidvbip is Raspbian (2012-08-16 image).
+The platform being used to develop pidvbip is Raspbian (2012-08-16 image).

-pidvbip required the following dependencies:
+pidvbip requires the following dependencies:

-libmpg123-dev libfaad-dev
+libmpg123-dev libfaad-dev liba52-dev

 After installing these with "apt-get install", you can build pidvbip by typing "make" in the source code directory.